 Laser peening is a mechanical surface enhancement process rather than a thermal one.
 Using a high-energy pulsed laser beam, shock waves are generated that propagate through the target material and produce compressive residual stresses.
 The shockwave mechanics are responsible for inducing coldwork in the microstructure, which improves the durability and performance of the material.

-The laser peening process requires three elements to be performed efficiently: laser beam, target material, confining media.
+The laser peening process requires three elements to produce material benefits: laser beam, target material, confining media.

 Laser Beam Characteristics

 - Neodymium glass (Nd) laser (1054 nm wavelength)